AIRLab-POLIMI/ReLe/rele/doc/tutorials/q_learning.rst

 - statistics, in wich is described the initial state and the state frequencies
 - Agent data at episode end, in wich is printed agent data:
--- Parameters: discount factor, learning rate, \f$\epsilon\f$ of the epsilon greedy -- Action Value function
+	- Parameters: discount factor, learning rate, :math:`\epsilon` of the :math:`\epsilon` greedy policy
+	- Action Value function
--- Policy
+	- Policy

 The output shoudl be similar to this::